balde73/Second-assignment-simulation/README.md

 ### Prerequisites

 This project requires `python3`, `python3-pip` and `python3-tk`.
-So if they are already installed simply skip this part.
+So if they are already installed simply skip this part (Tkinter and pip should be shipped with Python out of box).
 Otherwise use the command:

 ```shell
 make prepare